 The Foundation achieves its mission through different Forums: Employability; Information and Communication Technology; Public Health; Ethical Economics; Education; Finances and Entrepreneurship; Leisure and Tourism; and CESTE folks.

 Since its inception, among the different offerings that the Advisory Board wanted to present as it grew was more internationalization.
 Therefore, at first just the European Union, and later all countries, were looked at with particular attention by CESTE as a way to educate its students in the ways of internationalization and globalization in relation to people and economics.
 This was to open our training and classrooms to students from different backgrounds, whether they spoke Spanish like those from Latin America, or from other backgrounds such as the Russian Federation, Asia, or Africa.

-In the year 2008, CESTE intensified its commitment to internationalization and began to receive numerous groups of international students, making life at school a multicultural, diverse and enriching educational experience.
+In 2008, CESTE intensified its commitment to its internationalization plan and began to accept a great number of international students, changing the school into a multicultural, diverse, and enriching educational experience.

 CESTE and the future

 Currently CESTE continues to deepen its methodological innovation in its teaching methods, building upon the experience of the British University System which ultimately results in benefiting its students, with a special emphasis on bilingual training in English.